isomerpages/moe-sthildassec/_character-education/Character & Citizenship Education.md

     <div>

 <p>
-Objective: To nurture our pupils to become concerned citizens and active contributors of our nation
+Objective: To nurture our pupils to become concerned citizens and active contributors of our nation<br><br>

 <b>Service Learning / Community Involvement Programme</b><br><br>